ALEHACKsp/imgui-tricks/README.md

 # ImTricks

-ImTricks is a collection of useful functions for expanding / improving the functionality of the ImG ui.
+ImTricks is a collection of useful functions for expanding / improving the functionality of the ImGui.

 At the moment it has in itself:
 * Functions to speed up the creation of animations.